 Located in the Drôme Provençale, the charming village of Grignan

 Dinner is a must in her dining room with one-starred Michelin Chef Julien Allano offering a creative menu and for this writer, a five-course Menu Vegetal, all supported by an outstanding wine list.
 Of course, we are in France and a sweet sampling of Pastry Chef Jean-Christophe Vitte, who in 2015, won ‘Meilleur Ouvrier de France glacier’ is a must.
 Sip a cocktail or (of course) a flute of champagne in the Bistro and nibble on tartare, smoked salmon and Foie gras.
-Breakfast is a sumptuous buffet of coffee, croissant, viennoiseries, and individually cooked eggs can be enjoyed in their conservatory and on lovely Provençal sunny days, in their Mediterranean garden.
+Breakfast is a sumptuous buffet of coffee, croissant, viennoiseries, and individually cooked eggs that can be enjoyed in their conservatory and on lovely Provençal sunny days, in their Mediterranean garden.
 If you can ask for the private Lover’s Pavilion, your own Petit Trianon, located just 100 meters from the main hotel, where you can enjoy spectacular and romantic sunset views of de Sévigné’s Chateaux across golden fields of wheat and purple rows of lavender.
-And should the Mistrals blow not too fresh, consider a private dip in the hotel’s pool with your special amour and listen to the chirping frogs serenade a full moon, softly rising over the Chateau.
+And should the Mistrals blow not too fresh, consider a private dip in the Provence hotel’s pool with your special amour and listen to the chirping frogs serenade a full moon, softly rising over the Chateau.

 That’s what we did.